Ahmed-Abdelhamee/Ahmed-Abdelhamee/README.md

 - 👋 Hi, I’m @Ahmed-Abdelhamee
-- 👀 I’m interested in FrontEnd web develop
+- 👀 I’m FrontEnd web developer
-- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on your company
-- 📫 How to reach me at medoabdelhameed3@gmail.com
+- 📫 contact me at medoabdelhameed3@gmail.com

 <!---
 Ahmed-Abdelhamee/Ahmed-Abdelhamee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.